nicozapatacruz/university-projects/STAFF/README.md

 # STAF

-STAF is the result of a project form the 7th semester of my bachelor degree in Product Design Engineering
+STAF is the result of a project form the 7th semester of my Bachelor’s Degree in Product Design Engineering

 It's purpose was to help the workers that paint the signs in the roads, making the border lines of the sign they need to paint, so they just have to fill those lines.